nesquena/gitdocs/README.md

 Why should you use gitdocs for your file and doc sharing needs?

+ * Open - gitdocs is entirely open-source under the MIT license
- * Simple - gitdocs is the simplest thing that can possibly work
+ * Simple - gitdocs is the simplest thing that works in both setup and usage
- * Secure - gitdocs simply uses git (and existing providers like github) to store your data safely.
+ * Secure - gitdocs leverages git (and existing providers like github) to store your data safely.
  * Versatile - share task lists, code snippets, images, files or just use it as a wiki (with our web front-end)

 ## Installation